 Movement is at the heart of human progress.
 As civilizations advanced, our modes of transportation have also improved tremendously.
 We used to walk to cover entire continents over a few months.
 Now, we travel to the other side of the world in a few hours.
 This shows that humankind has come a long way indeed.
 Since movement and travel are pivotal to our daily life, there is always a high demand for workers in this industry.
 In this article, we shall look at the responsibilities and monetary benefits of some of the best-paying jobs in transportation.

-Methodology: We have used the averages of the salaries mentioned on the website of the Bureau of Labor Statistics, salary.com.
-However, in some cases, the data from indeed.com has been used.
+Methodology: We have used the averages of the salaries mentioned on the website of the Bureau of Labor Statistics, Salary, Indeed, and ZipRecruiter.
+Salaries of CEOs or Vps have been excluded from this sample.

 Table of Contents: